ststefa/terrasplunk/README.md

 https://www.youtube.com/watch?v=wgzgVm7Sqlk&t=1s

-While the `splunkprod` uses a *multi terralith* structure this project restructures it to a *terramod* setup.
+While the `splunkprod` has a *multi terralith* structure this project restructures it to a *terramod* setup which seems to be an appropriate setup for the planned level of collaboration and complexity.

 # Provisioning